Cc Values

 Cc

-Surfactant Science Hydrophilic Lipophilic Difference Each surfactant is characterised by a Cc value.
+Each surfactant is characterised by a Cc value.
 A very hydrophilic surfactant such as SLS has Cc = -2.3 and a hydrophobic surfactant such as AOT has Cc = 2.6.
 But what is Cc?
-The name was originally Characteristic Curvature which seemed a good idea at the time.
-There are some thermodynamic reasons why the name might be thought appropriate.
-But the truth is that the name really has no helpful meaning.
-Let's just call it Cc (perhaps imagine it meaning Characteristic) because that's what is generally used in the literature.
+The name was originally Characteristic Curvature.
+There are good thermodynamic reasons why the name is appropriate.
+But for practical purposes let's just call it Cc (perhaps imagine it meaning Characteristic) because that's what is generally used in the literature.

-More important than the name are the values.
+Surfactant Formulation Engineering using HLD and NACMore important than the name are the values.
 Heroic research over a number of years has produced a set of values for some common surfactants.
 Not all the values are perfectly accurate (partly because "the same" surfactant from one supplier can often be different from "the same" surfactant from another supplier), but they are generally a good starting point.
-Below is a list of values assembled with "best endeavours" - feel free to suggest better values or to add new ones to the list.
+Lower down is the historical list of values I assembled with "best endeavours".

 Cc of blends